msmacco/glacier-archive-remover/README.md

 # glacier-archive-remover
 Amazon Glacier Vault Remover.
 Allows you to delete multiple amazon archives in a glacier vault using AWS Command Line Interface.
+As long as you cannot delete Non-Empty Vaults in AWS Glacier, this is necessary step to empty the vault.

 Requirements: